golanlevin/p5.plotSvg/examples/plotSvg_instancemode/README.md

 # plotSvg_instancemode Example

 The `plotSvg_instancemode` example demonstrates the use of p5.plotSvg in p5's [instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
-The implementation of this functionality is thanks to the contribution of Lionel Ringenbach ([@Ucodia](https://github.com/ucodia)).
+The advantages of instance mode, also called "namespacing", are explained in [this Coding Train tutorial](https://www.youtube.com/watch?v=Su792jEauZg).
+The implementation of this functionality in p5.plotSvg is thanks to the contribution of Lionel Ringenbach ([@Ucodia](https://github.com/ucodia)).

 p5.js offers two primary modes of operation: